-The ship-burial at Sutton Hoo, probably dating from the early 7th century and excavated in 1939, is one of the most magnificent archaeological finds in England.
+The ship-burial at Sutton Hoo, probably dating from the early 7th century is one of the most magnificent archaeological finds in England.

 This gold bracelet is part of the Oxus treasure, the most important collection of gold and silver to have survived from the Achaemenid period.

 Holy Thorn Reliquary of Jean, duc de Berry.
 Paris, France, before AD 1397.